Android-X2/Moods/README.md

 ## Contributing

 Contributions are welcome!
-To contribute to WeatherApp, follow these steps:
+To contribute to Moods, follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/awesome-feature`).